Background To City Index

 City Index Range of Markets

-There are a range of CFD trading options available with City Index.
+There is a range of CFD trading options available with City Index.

 1) Forex Trading

 City Index offers 84 currency pairs for trade through the CFD trading platform MetaTrader 4.
 As below highlighted minimum spreads start from 0.5 points and margin (leverage) is 500:1.
 The Forex broker offers two currency trading accounts.
 The first which is the most popular option is to trade currency as a contract for difference (CFD).
 Choosing this option allows other asset classes to be chosen that are explained below.
 The second option is to use MT4 to trade spot Forex which means you can only trade currency.
 Below shows the CFD account average spreads.

 City Index allows the trading of over 4,500 global shares as a CFD.
 This allows trading with leverage from 20:1 on leading shares from Amazon to Rio Tinto.
 Commissions start from $5 on Australian shares or 0.08% for larger trades.
 Traders can speculate on long or short positions using the CFD trading account.